deepjavalibrary/djl/mxnet/mxnet-engine/README.md

 ```

 Besides the `mxnet-engine` library, you may also need to include the MXNet native library in your project.
+All current provided MXNet native libraries are built with [MKLDNN](https://github.com/intel/mkl-dnn).

 Choose a native library based on your platform and needs:

 ### macOS